Marwenboughanmi/EVS-project-1/README.md

 ## Running the code:

-Import the required libraries and dependencies:
+### Import the required libraries and dependencies:

+!pip install prophet

 import pandas as pd